fzampa/activeMQDemo/README.md

 * login.configuration
 * users.properties

-And then paste these files on /conf folder under activeMQ installation path.
+And then paste these files on /conf folder under your activeMQ installation path.
 You must replace the existing ones.

 ### Running the application